How to Pray Effectively and Establish a Normal Relationship With God

 Reflecting on Our Prayers

 Let’s read a passage of God’s word: “There is nothing God despises more than the prayers of religious ceremony.
 Prayers to God are only accepted when they are sincere.
-If you have nothing sincere to say, then keep quiet; don’t always speak false words and blindly make oaths before God, trying to deceive God, talking about how much you love God, about how much you wish to be loyal to Him.
+If you have nothing sincere to say, then keep quiet; do not always speak false words and blindly make oaths before God, trying to deceive Him, talking about how much you love Him, about how much you wish to be loyal to Him.
 If you are incapable of achieving your desires, if you lack this resolve and stature, do not, under any circumstances, pray thus before God.
+That is ridicule.
+Ridicule means making fun of someone, trifling with them.
 When people pray before God with this kind of disposition, then at the very least, this is deception.
 At worst, if you do this often, then you are of utterly contemptible character.
 If God were to condemn you, it would be called blasphemy!
-People have no reverence toward God, they know not how to revere God, or how to love and satisfy Him.
-If the truth is not clear to them, and their disposition is corrupt, God will let it slide.
-But they bring such character before God, and treat God as the unbelievers treat people, bowing and scraping before Him in prayer, using these words to try and deceive God, and when they are finished, they not only feel no blame, but also have no sense of the seriousness of the problems of their actions.
+People have no reverence toward God, they do not know how to revere God, or how to love and satisfy Him.
+If the truth is not clear to them, or their disposition is corrupt, God will let it slide.
+But they bring such character before God, and treat God as the unbelievers treat other people.
+Moreover, they solemnly kneel before Him in prayer, using these words to try and wheedle God, and when they are finished, they not only feel no self-reproach, but also have no sense of the seriousness of their actions.
 That being the case, is God with them?
 Can someone who is utterly without the presence of God be enlightened and illuminated?
 Can they be enlightened with the truth?
-If they can’t, then they’re in trouble.
+(No, they can’t.)
+Then they are in trouble.
 Have you prayed thus many times?
 Do you do so often?
-When people spend too long in the outside world, the stench of society becomes too great, their evil habits too grievous, they are suffused with the venom and lifestyle of Satan, what comes from their mouth are fake words, deceitful words, words that are heartless, or else words that always contain nothing but their own motivations and aims, and seldom have the proper motivations.
+When people spend too long in the outside world, they reek of society’s stench, their scummy nature is amplified, and they become suffused with satanic poisons and ways of living; what come from their mouths are words of falseness and deceit, they speak without thinking, or else speak words that always contain nothing but their own motivations and aims, and seldom have the proper motivations.
 These are serious problems.
 When people take these satanic philosophies and ways of living before God, do they not offend God’s disposition?
 And what will be the consequence of this?
-On the surface, these prayers are attempts to deceive, to try to fool God, and are incompatible with His will and requirements.
+On the surface, these prayers are attempts to deceive and fool God, and are incompatible with His will and requirements.
 Fundamentally speaking, this is caused by human nature; it is not some momentary revelation of corruption.”

 This passage of God’s words reveals the essence and the resulting consequences of this kind of prayer.
 If, during prayer, we say many things in praise of God, and we say how much we are willing to love God and satisfy God, but we don’t actually mean it with our hearts and, once we’ve finished the prayer, we don’t put our words into action or practice, then that is a religious prayer.
 No matter how much we say during prayer, how pleasing to the ear our words are or how spiritual they may be, in God’s eyes, if we aren’t sincere and we don’t put our words into practice, then all we are doing is trying to cheat God and fool God.
 Not only does God not listen to such prayers, but He also hates them.
 God is holy and faithful, and everything God says and does devotes particular care to being real.
 God is never false or deceptive, and God requires that we conduct ourselves honestly and reliably, that we tell the truth and engage in activities that are useful and practical.
 After we were corrupted by Satan, however, our nature became incredibly deceitful, and lies and deception became common practice.
 When we associate with other people, we all pursue such satanic worldly philosophies as “One accomplishes nothing without fawning and flattery,” and “It is better to have a slick tongue than to have strong arms and legs.”
 We like to say flattering, pleasant-sounding things in order to curry favor with people and fawn upon them so that we can then get what we want.
 After we begin believing in God, we also take these worldly philosophies in our approach to God, believing that God enjoys our flattery and lavish praise, as though the more nice things we say, the more God will accept us.
 Therefore, when we pray, we often make empty promises and speak empty praise: “O Lord, Your love is higher than the heavens and deeper than the seas, and Your embrace encompasses all.
 I wish to expend myself for You, I wish to love You all my life, and dedicate my heart to You.
 I wish to serve You loyally and obey You till the end….”
 After praying, however, we still can’t do what we’ve said.
 To list a few examples: When something happens that is not to our liking, we still cannot help but blame God; those who are in pursuit of money keep on pursuing money, and those in pursuit of the good life continue in their pursuit just the same as they had before; when performing work in the church, we are just as slipshod as we always were and we just go through the motions.
 Praying in this way shows that we do not sincerely wish to satisfy God, but instead just wish to use the fact that we pray for a long time, or that we speak words that are spiritual and pleasing to the ear, in order to please God.
 Sometimes, we even wish to use this kind of prayer to get God’s grace and blessings and a share in the bliss of heavenly kingdom in return, and this is us trying to cheat God.
 We treat God as though He is a corrupt human being and we treat Him in just the same way as we treat other people, and this is blasphemy against God.
 Therefore, no matter how nice a religious prayer might sound or how many years one has been praying, that kind of prayer cannot bring us closer to God.
 All it can do is make us become more and more false and take us further and further away from God, and God will detest and condemn our prayers.
 So in what way should we pray so that God listens and so that we can establish a normal relationship with God?